Gauravv97/GEval/README.md

 =====

 An app to host your own tests and evaluate students.
 GEval uses Google's firebase for hosting the test and authentication.
 GEval lets you specify the admin accounts in firebase database.
-Admin accounts has access to all the results and other features automatically.
+Admin account has access to all the results and other features automatically.

 ## Uses